justenPalmer/uni/README.md

 - Code organization - Uni allows for a smart separation of responsibilities in code.
 Chunks of code are defined in molds and are designed to be modular.
 - Flexibility - Uni does not enforce any model/view/controller pattern and leaves it up to the coder on which application structure to adopt.
 - Data scope - All data within Uni lives inside a world.
 Within a world data is easily shared and communication flows easily between objects (entities).
-If a world is destroyed, all data goes with it; therefore the global scope does not get polluted.
+If a world is destroyed, all data goes with it; the global scope does not get polluted.
 - Single dispatch - All method calls go through a single point, making tracking flow of code trivial.
 - Unified method signatures - No more looking up method definitions and rewriting them.
 All methods (actions) in Uni have the exact same signature.
 - No complex language - Uni uses only basic javascript syntax; allowing beginners to jump in and veterans to reduce cognitive load.